 The conclusion was, "this carcinogenicity bioassay may represent a useful tool for the assessment of the carcinogenicity potential of topically applied chemicals."

-Significance for Oncology Drug DevelopmentThe short-term skin carcinogenesis bioassay using rasH2 mice could represent a useful tool for the assessment of drug and chemical safety with cutaneous treatment.
+Significance for Drug DevelopmentThe short-term skin carcinogenesis bioassay using rasH2 mice could represent a useful tool for the assessment of drug and chemical safety with cutaneous treatment.
 The authors explain the potential significance the short-term skin carcinogenesis bioassay using rasH2 mice could have on the drug development process:

 "Since the ICH guidance on testing for carcinogenicity of pharmaceuticals was issued, medium-term carcinogenicity bioassays and 26-week short-term carcinogenicity studies using transgenic mice have been conducted as an alternative to a second traditional long-term (ie, 2-year) carcinogenicity study.

 "The ultra-short-term bioassay described in this report may represent a useful screening tool to predict skin carcinogenesis during the early stages of drug development, prior to more laborious and time-consuming regulatory studies."